 The study of multiples and factors is ripe with opportunities to engage students in intriguing mathematical puzzles.
-In prior posts (When Factors Put on Their Dancing Shoes, When Factoring Gets Personal, and Open the Safe), I’ve given some examples of what can be done.
+In prior posts (When Factoring Gets Personal, and Open the Safe), I’ve given some examples of what can be done.
 Now I’d like to introduce you to another puzzle of mine called Mystery Number that focuses on multiples.

-Here’s how the puzzle works: Sketchpad has randomly chosen a “mystery” number between 1 and 25, and students must use logical reasoning and their knowledge of multiples to determine it.
+Here’s how the Web Sketchpad puzzle below (and here) works: The computer has randomly chosen a “mystery” number between 1 and 25, and students must use logical reasoning and their knowledge of multiples to determine it.
 Students pick and press any of the “Multiple of?” buttons in the table below.
 Pressing “Multiple of 3?” for example, indicates that the mystery number is a multiple of 3.
 The goal is to press as few buttons as necessary to determine the mystery number.
 Sometimes, however, the information in the table may not be enough.
 In this case, only as a last resort, students press the “Show Sum of Digits” button to learn the sum of the digits of the mystery number (For example, 17’s digits sum to 8).

 I’ve field tested this puzzle with elementary students, and they become very engaged in the mathematical thinking involved in solving the challenges.
 The students worked in pairs to solve the puzzles and then came back together as a group to discuss and share strategies.
 Here are some of the questions that arose: